Skip to content

 • If a government message threatens arrest, lost benefits, or immediate payment, verify through the official agency.

 Caller ID is not proof.
-SSA warns that scammers can spoof official numbers and use names or fake documents to look real.
+SSA OIG warns that scammers can spoof official numbers and use names, fake documents, or official-looking messages.

-Slow down payment methods that are hard to unwind
+Slow down payments that are hard to unwind

-A request for gift cards, cryptocurrency, a wire, Zelle, a payment app, bank transfer, prepaid card, gold, cash pickup, or mailed cash should slow everything down.
-The issue is not whether the story sounds emotional or official.
-The issue is the payment method and the pressure.
+A request for gift cards, cryptocurrency, a wire, Zelle, a payment app, bank transfer, prepaid card, gold, cash pickup, or mailed cash should stop the conversation until it is independently checked.

 Gift cards are the clearest rule: gift cards are for gifts, not taxes, bank problems, tech support, family emergencies, romance requests, prizes, refunds, or account protection.